Bills Provide Veterans With Business, Employment & Education Assistance

-The Senate also passed the Veterans Employment Act (S5504A), sponsored by Senator Ball, that would grant veterans the right to temporary appointments by state agencies, rather than using temporary employment service companies.
+The Senate also passed the Veterans Employment Act (S5504A) that would grant veterans the right to temporary appointments by state agencies, rather than using temporary employment service companies.

 New York State continuously uses temporary employees to supplement the State workforce.
 Temporary workers can be used to cover an employee's maternity leave, vacation leave vacation tile, or extended sick leave.

-The Senate also approved a bill (S1978), sponsored by Senator Joseph Robach (R-C-I, Rochester), that allows for any person who is serving or has served in active duty of the United States Military to be considered a New York resident for the purpose of paying in-state tuition rates at SUNY colleges and universities.
+The Senate also approved a bill (S1978) that allows for any person who is serving or has served in active duty of the United States Military to be considered a New York resident for the purpose of paying in-state tuition rates at SUNY colleges and universities.

 Currently, after serving in active duty, soldiers who choose to come to New York State to study at State University of New York (SUNY) colleges are charged out-of-state tuition.
 This often results in higher tuition bills because the federal GI bill does not fully cover the cost of out-of-state SUNY tuition.

-The Senate passed legislation (S3572), sponsored by Senator James Seward (R-C-I, Oneonta), that would exempt veterans organizations from paying taxes on heating fuel.
+The Senate passed legislation (S3572) that would exempt veterans organizations from paying taxes on heating fuel.